HMRICF/DL-QSM/AdaptiveConvolutionQSM/README.md

 side_information = torch.Tensor((1, 1, 1, 0, 0, 1))
 ```

-The Adaptive UNet can be used with a residual connection to enable residual learning (as performed in the paper).
+The Adaptive U-Net can be used with a residual connection to enable residual learning (as performed in the paper).
 Please specify the number of initial channels.
 The recommended default setting is 16 initial channels.

 ```
 model = AdaptiveUNet3dELU(16, 'True') # set to 'False' to remove the residual connection